Soumitri2020/Soumitri2020/README.md

 - 👋 Hi, I’m Soumitri
 - 👀 I’m interested in automation
 - 🌱 I’m currently learning ...
 Terraform and Docker
-- 💞️ I’m looking to collaborate on ...DevOps ->> CICD , Ansible , Terrafprm .
-AWS
+- 💞️ I’m looking to collaborate on ...DevOps ->> CICD , Ansible , Terraform , Docker, Git, Github, Gitlab, Kubernates.
+OS -Linux.Scripting - Bash and Python.
+Cloud- AWS , Azure and GCP
 - 📫 How to reach me 82984001
 - 😄 Pronouns: ...soomitriiii...
 - ⚡ Fun fact: ... cant tell in one word , you have to pick it out :P